 Elephant could perhaps accomplish something by exposing these dynamics and thus limiting their corrupting influence, which would enable us to construct more effective institutions.
 But it’s an uphill battle.
 We’re up against human nature itself.
 And against Moloch.

 But it’s not the first time.
 History shows that dramatic change is possible.
 Going from particularist, tribalist morality and despotism to universalism, rule of law and individual rights was also a shift that could’ve reasonably been dismissed as utopian.
-I don’t think my past equivalent would’ve ever thought it possible.
+I don’t think my medieval equivalent would’ve ever thought it possible.
 Yet it happened, fuelled by prosperity, trade and technological development but also by philosophical ideals showing us what to aim for, and understanding of our nature showing us what to avoid.
 Modern institutions emerged to prevent the worst, most obvious problems stemming from human corruptibility.
 Can we aim even higher when building new ones?
 Maybe.
-But the legitimacy of such institutions required agreement on what the foundational problem was: people cannot be trusted with unchecked power.
-To build new institutions capable of directing people’s efforts towards worthy goals effectively we need to agree on the next-level problems.
+But the legitimacy of such institutions required agreement on what the foundational problem was: even good people cannot be trusted with unchecked power.
+To build new institutions capable of directing efforts towards worthy goals effectively we need to agree on the next-level problems.
 The Elephant in the Brain gestures in their direction.

 • • •